 Regardless of the extent of the damage, leaky faucets and standing water can do major damage to your property.
 Water can lead to warped and buckled floors, damaged drywall, cracked ceilings, and more serious structural damage.
 Pests are also attached to moist areas, so if you delay repairs, you’re virtually welcoming these critters into your home by not taking care of water damage.
 Further, some insurance companies require you to submit a claim as soon as you notice a problem if you want to get coverage.

-Water damage is a serious issue; unless you catch it early enough, it is not a DIY project any homeowner should undertake.
+Water damage isn’t a DIY job unless it’s a minor leak.
+For anything more than surface moisture, call a pro.
 Water damage can lead to more serious problems if left unchecked or improperly fixed.
 It’s best to leave this repair project to the professionals.

 Doing Water Damage Restoration Yourself